unit-mesh/co-mate/README.md

 ## Design Principles

-1. DSL as Unique Language: Empower efficient communication between humans and machines by employing a Domain-Specific Language (DSL).
+1. DSL as Ubiquitous Language: Empower efficient communication between humans and machines by employing a Domain-Specific Language (DSL).
 2. Atomic LLM for Orchestration: Harness the atomic capabilities of a Language Model (LLM) to construct intricate behaviors within the DSL.
 3. Dynamic Context by Layered: Divide the context into layers to handle complexities effectively through the LLM.